Literature Review Tools

-The Iris.ai products are process tools aimed specifically at researchers in the early phase of a new project.
+The Iris.ai tool suite is aimed specifically at researchers in the early phase of a new project.
 They are especially suitable for interdisciplinary projects where the combination of knowledge from across a range of research fields will be vital to the project’s success.

 Exploration of interdisciplinary research

-Consistently outperforming old school search tools, Iris.ai starts from a paper of your choice, “fingerprints” it based on machine exctracted keywords, contextual synonyms and hypernyms, and matches the fingerprint against >83M Open Access papers.
+Consistently outperforming old school search tools, Iris.ai starts from a paper of your choice or a self-written problem statement.
+It “fingerprints” it based on machine extracted keywords, contextual synonyms and hypernyms, and matches the fingerprint against >200M Open Access papers, Patents and even EU Funded research projects, or your institution’s paywalled content.

 Traditional keyword searches limit you to what you already know.
 Great when you know what you’re looking for, but a big problem when you don’t.